bartekmotyl/simple-video-cutter/README.md

 Let's imagine you have hours of video footage, dozens of files (videos from your vacations, material copied from your action camera or a drone etc.).
 Usually only a small portion of this material is worth keeping.
 So you would like to check the whole material and extract the most interesting/best parts as separate videos.
 And this is where the simple-video-cutter tool comes in.
-It helps you to quickly browse the videos, preview them and extract interesting parts into separate video files.
+It helps you quickly browse your videos, preview them and extract interesting parts into separate video files.

 The main goal is to make this process as efficient as possible.
 You don't have to select the next file from disk manually, just press "next" and next file (ordered by date) is loaded automatically.
 Location and filenames of created video cuts are assigned automatically basing on patterns specified in the configuration.
-The extraction process is done in background (by ffmpeg), so you can work with next material whilst the previous tasks are being processed.
+The extraction process is done in background (by [FFmpeg](http://ffmpeg.org/)), so you can work with next material whilst the previous tasks are being processed.

 ## How to use